Sprakler/shareme/README.md

 ### Development

 Want to contribute?
 Great!
-Clone the git hub file and submit a pull request
+Clone the git hub file and submit a pull request most probally i will be looking into it and merge it

 ### Todos